Mandip05/Chatbot/my-app/README.md

-This is the [assistant-ui](https://github.com/Yonom/assistant-ui) starter project.
+This is the made by using [assistant-ui](https://github.com/Yonom/assistant-ui)

 ## Getting Started

-First, add your OpenAI API key to `.env.local` file:
+First, add your Google API key to `.env.local` file:

 ```
-OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Google_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

 Then, run the development server: